Siting-Li-utoronto/1724Rust_project_decentrialized_password_manager/README.md

 The decentralized password manager provides a variety of features designed to ensure secure password management while offering full control to the user.
 Below are the key features of the final project deliverable:

 ### 1. **End-to-End Encryption**
-   - All passwords are encrypted locally on the user¡¯s device using strong cryptographic algorithms before being stored or transmitted over the network.
+   - All passwords are encrypted locally on the user's device using strong cryptographic algorithms before being stored or transmitted over the network.
    - The Sodiumoxide library, a Rust wrapper around NaCl (a high-level cryptography library), is used to perform encryption and decryption operations.
    - Passwords are encrypted with a unique nonce (number used once), ensuring that each encryption is distinct and preventing certain types of cryptographic attacks.

 ### 2. **Zero-Knowledge Architecture**
-   - The password manager uses a **zero-knowledge** model, meaning that even the system¡¯s creators or administrators do not have access to the users' plaintext passwords.
+   - The password manager uses a **zero-knowledge** model, meaning that even the system's creators or administrators do not have access to the users' plaintext passwords.
    - Only the user can decrypt their passwords using their unique cryptographic keys, ensuring that sensitive data remains private, even if the system is compromised.

 ### 3. **Peer-to-Peer (P2P) Synchronization**